ilich16/a2o-dev-backend/README.md

 # A2O Backend

-Project made in Django that contains the backend server for the React App.
+Project made with Django that contains the backend server for the React App.

 ## Setup